Unclaimed Property Home

 I received a letter from the State of Florida, signed by Jeff Atwater, Chief Financial Officer, informing me the state is holding money that belongs to me.
-A claim form was also enclosed.
 Is this letter really from the State of Florida?

 Yes.
 The letter from Florida's Chief Financial Officer is an official mailing from our office.
-Please complete and sign the claim form, and return it, along with the requested documentation, and we will be happy to process your claim.
 Click

 to see an example of what you should have received.
 Click